aleksei-berezkin/typique/README.md

 **Anatomy:**

-- `'title'` is a class name which stays unchanged.
-Typique provides autocomplete suggestions, checks for duplicates, and offers quick fixes if collisions occur.
-It's also possible to use prefixes and user-defined helper functions, e.g. `cn('title')`.
-Everything is [configurable](./docs/ComposingClassNames.md).
+- `'title'` is a class name which stays directly in the source code.
+Typique provides the extensive tooling to autocomplete, validate and refactor classnames.
+All parameters are [configurable](./docs/ComposingClassNames.md).
 - `satisfies Css<{...}>` is where you define your styles as a type.
 - `&` is a parent selector shortcut.
 By default, it is preprocessed like in other CSS templating engines, but it can also be left as-is to rely on [native nesting support](https://drafts.csswg.org/css-nesting-1/).